 Let $x_n\to x\in \SS^2$ be the sequence as above.
 Define $\psi_n\:\SS^2\to P_n$ by $\psi_n(x)=x_n$.
 We have that $\psi_n$ is distance non-expanding, $\psi_n\z=\phi_n\circ\psi_{n+1}$ for all $n$, and for any $p, q\in\SS^2$,

 where $p_n=\psi_n(p)$ and $q_n=\psi_n(q)$.

-The desired length-preserving map $f\: \SS^2 \to \RR^2$ will be a ``limit" in some sense of a sequence of piecewise distance preserving maps $f_n\: P_n \to \RR^2$.
+The desired length-preserving map $f\: \SS^2 \to \RR^2$ will be, in some sense, a ``limit'' of a sequence of piecewise distance-preserving maps $f_n\: P_n \to \RR^2$.
 The maps will be constructed recursively to satisfy for a carefully chosen sequence $(\eps_n)$ of positive numbers that decays rapidly to $0$.